adamincera/dots/README.md

 # D.O.T.S

-## a graphical programming language
+Create a versatile language to allow simple implementation of graph data structures and algorithms.

 ### Authors: